 Holodomor (“to kill by starvation) is what Ukrainians call the period from 1932-1933, when Stalin created a forced famine to punish the Ukraine’s resistance to socialist collectivization.
 Estimates vary as to how many Ukrainians died, ranging from three million to twelve million.
-This tragedy and crime are remembered on the fourth Saturday of November, Holomodor Remembrance Day.
+This tragedy and crime are remembered on Holomodor Remembrance Day.
 Here are four films to honor the dead.

 We Remember, We Are Strong

-…a short one-minute film to honor those lost.
+…two short one-minute films to honor those lost.

 Bitter Harvest